|

 Trolling is mostly used as a deep water fishing technique,

-conditions.
-When the sun gets up above the horizon bass normally
+When the sun gets up above the horizon bass normally go into deeper

-go into deeper water.
-Their pupils are not capable of dilating as
+water.
+Their pupils are not capable of dilating as are those

-are those in human eyes to adjust for the amount of light, the only
+in human eyes to adjust for the amount of light, the only defense

-time to troll is when there are birds and bait with fishing chasing
+Another time to troll is when there are birds and bait with fishing

-the bait, but you cannot approach under power close enough to cast
+chasing the bait, but you cannot approach under power close enough

-to them.
-This is when you would troll around the edges with a lure
+to cast to them.
+This is when you would troll around the edges

-that matches the bait but is not trolled too deeply in the water
+with a lure that matches the bait but is not trolled too deeply in

-column.
-If they are chasing bait and you can see the activity they
+the water column.
+Since they are chasing bait and you can see the

-aren’t down all that deep.
-If you are trolling an area that
+aren’t down very deep.
+If trolling an area that

-normally holds bass and you go over the spot two or three times
+normally holds bass and the boat goes over the spot two or three times

 without catching fish, don’t waste time, go somewhere else.
 This is